 Use a steady stream of air (equivalent to playing moderately loudly).
 Sound the syllable ‘mmmm’ and then release a ‘p’ sound to create the correct mouth shape.
 Once you have found this shape, use the ‘t’ sound while breathing out to mimic tonguing notes

-I'll show you how I go about forming my flute embouchure in my video below...
+If you've tried these and are still struggling, I'll show you how I go about forming my flute embouchure, step-by-step, in my series below...

 The Flute Embouchure Mistakes That Sabotage Sound

 So I realise I've given you a general guide to embouchure formation, but the problem's obvious isn't it?

 Our lip thickness, the straightness of our teeth, wearing braces, the shape of our chins and jaw bite will mean each embouchure shape will be a little different to the next.